CRUK CoL Centre MBPhD studentships

 To be eligible for the CoL Centre MBPhD studentship, you need to be accepted on to the UCL MBPhD Programme.
 You will need to have completed at least 2 pre-clinical MBBS years plus an iBSc.
 As a requirement of the UCL MBPhD programme you will also need to be enrolled in the UCL medical school and have completed the 4th integrated clinical care year at UCL before starting your PhD.

-If you are interested in starting your PhD in September 2021 as part of the MBPhD Programme, and are a MBBS student studying at a different UK University:
+If you are interested in starting your PhD in September 2022 as part of the MBPhD Programme, and are a MBBS student studying at a different UK University you will also need to apply for a transfer to the UCL medical school.
+Details on how to apply will be provided soon on the UCL MBPhD programme webpages.

 For questions about CRUK CoL Centre MBPhD opportunities, please contact: email@example.com